 Cause: Pathogenic HBA1 or HBA2 gene mutations.

-Clinical Sensitivity: Up to 10 percent for sequencing.
+Clinical Sensitivity: Up to 9 percent, depending on ethnicity.
 Most pathogenic HBA1 and/or HBA2 gene mutations are large deletions not detectable by sequencing.

 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
 Large deletions/duplications and some mutations of the regulatory regions, will not be detected.
 The phase of identified mutations may not be determined.
-This test is not able to identify sequence variants in an alpha globin gene in cis with the common 3.7 kb deletion.
-Therefore, sequencing is not possible in individuals homozygous for the 3.7 kb deletion; individuals heterozygous for the 3.7 kb deletion will appear homozygous for sequence variants present on the non-deleted allele.
+Sequencing of both HBA1 and HBA2 may not be possible in individuals harboring large alpha globin deletions on both alleles.
 Rare syndromes associated with alpha thalassemia, such as ATR-X and ATR-16, will not be detected.

 |2001585||Alpha Globin (HBA) Sequencing Interp|